Surveying the Landscape of Ethics-Focused Design Methods: Discussion

-Our findings also point towards the intended performance of these methods in everyday practice, revealing underlying beliefs about practitioners, practice, and available resources.
-Methods we evaluated include mechanisms to aid in: addressing power dynamics and solving complexities due to organizational rules (e.g., Data Ethics Canvas \cite{dataethicscanvas}); bringing a balance between stakeholder requirements and designer intentions (e.g., A Value-Sensitive Action-Reflection Model \cite{actionreflectionmodel}); facilitating realization of designers' ethical responsibilities and extending application of these responsibilities beyond instructional settings (e.g., Re-Shape \cite{reshape-paper}); guiding through self-provocation to evaluate the impacts of create technology (e.g., The Tarot of Tech \cite{tarottechcards}); bridging knowledge for practitioners from different disciplines (e.g., Idea Generation through Empathy method \cite{empathycognitivewalkthrough}); monitoring impacts of shipped products (e.g., Design Ethically-Monitoring Checklist \cite{Zhou-monitoringchecklist}); and providing ethical or critical knowledge, concepts, and vocabulary to be applied to support decision making (e.g. values through HuValue \cite{huvalue} and gender-inclusivity through GenderMag \cite{gendermag}).
-Our synthesis also reveals several inscribed assumptions regarding the performance of these methods.
-First, the knowledge of these methods are presented using types of guidance that are intended to encourage certain patterns of performance.
-For instance, heuristics are used in the White Hat UX patterns \cite{whitehat} method, with the underlying assumption that these heuristics can be applied without the impedance of existing business forces or other forms of complexity beyond the designer themself.
-Second, the methods reveal beliefs that designers already have the vocabulary and capacity to express their social responsibility and have the capability to take responsibility for positive social impact (e.g., as required to list in Ethical Disclaimer \cite{ethicaldisclaimer}).
-Third, the methods reveal beliefs that practitioners are able to evaluate their decisions based on concepts such as utility, human rights, and justice, which often resist quantification.
-These qualities of the intended performance of methods' knowledge in practice brings to the foreground the resonance of these methods with the constraints and complexity of practice settings, and the capacity and existing knowledge of the practitioners.
+These qualities of the intended performance of methods' knowledge in practice also brings to the foreground the resonance of these methods with the constraints and complexity of practice settings, and the capacity and existing knowledge of the practitioners.
 Building on Stolterman's \cite{Stolterman2008-ho} concept of \textit{rationality resonance}, which highlights the relationship between \textit{suggested} vs. \textit{existing} practice, we can further question the barriers to adoption of these methods in practice settings, identifying spaces where existing assumed knowledge of practitioners is incomplete; spaces where the agency and power of designers is not available to the extent that methods might assume; and spaces where ethical complexity across multiple stakeholder positions is unaccounted for \cite{Gray2019-wa}.
-While we cannot resolve this issue of performance in the context of this paper, we do propose that future work could address the role of methods as an emergent ``new rationality'' that could promote ethical practices, while also guarding against methods descriptions and codification that lacks resonance with the ethical design complexity present in everyday work practices.
+While we cannot resolve this issue of performance in relation to the methods we analyzed in the context of this paper, we do propose that future work could address the role of methods as an emergent ``new rationality'' that could promote ethical practices, while also guarding against method descriptions and codification that lack resonance with the ethical design complexity present in everyday work practices.